convox/docs/docs/application/resources.md

       - mydb
 ```

-The resource name only affects the [environment variable name](#accessing-resources-through-environment-variables) that is passed to your services.
+The resource name only affects the [environment variable name](#accessing-resources) that is passed to your services.
 You are free to name it what you wish with no regard to the type of resource.

-You can easily define multiple resources within one `convox.yml`:
+You can define multiple resources within one `convox.yml`:

 ```yaml
 resources: